 In addition to self-certifying to Privacy Shield, Workday received approval for its Processor BCR from the European data protection authorities.
 The Irish Data Protection Authority was the lead authority for Workday, given its EU headquarters in Dublin.
 The data protection authorities in the UK and the Netherlands were acting as co-lead authorities.
 Workday’s BCR commitments to data subjects of our customers are available here.

 APEC CBPR and PRP

 Workday has certified to both the Asia-Pacific Economic Cooperation Cross-Border Privacy Rules (APEC CBPR) and Privacy Rules for Processors (APEC PRP).
 The APEC certifications are a voluntary set of privacy standards developed for data controllers and processors, respectively, to facilitate data transfers among APEC economies.
 These certifications demonstrate compliance with high standards of privacy compliance throughout the Asia-Pacific region.

 Workday was one of the first companies to be certified to the APEC CBPR in March 2014, and the first to be certified for APEC PRP in September 2018.
-We have received a third-party attestation from TrustArc, which is the APEC Accountability Agent for the United States.
+We have received a third-party certification from TRUSTe, which is the APEC Accountability Agent for the United States.

 By maintaining compliance with the APEC CBPR and PRP, as well as complying with privacy requirements in the European Economic Area, Workday is able to demonstrate adherence to robust global privacy frameworks.